AngelVzla99/QAProblem/README.md

 # QAProblem
-This repository will have different solvers for the Quadratic assignment problem.
+This repository will have different solvers for the [Quadratic assignment problem](https://en.wikipedia.org/wiki/Quadratic_assignment_problem)